Admissible online closed testing must employ e-values: Introduction

 A common error metric for a chosen rejection set $R_t$ at time $t$ is the \emph{false discovery proportion}

-The usual approach, both in online and classical offline testing, is to control the \emph{expected value} of $\mathrm{FDP}(R_t)$, also known as the false discovery rate (FDR) \citep{benjamini1995controlling}, below some level $\alpha\in (0,1)$.
+Classical offline and online methods typically control its expectation, the false discovery rate (FDR) \citep{benjamini1995controlling}, below some level $\alpha\in (0,1)$.
 However, since the $\mathrm{FDP}$ may have high variance, controlling its expectation may not be enough.